turingschool/portfolios/students/1606-back/chase-dunagan/20160922-Chase-Dunagan-M2.markdown

 ### Being a Community Member

+Feedback from Raphael
+----Chase's energy, smile, and friendly definitely makes long days and tough times at turing seem easy to deal with.
+I really appreciate having Chase around, from making people laugh, to taking care of some of classmates in moments of need, Chase has been a true friend when it comes to 1606.
+Thank you for being just the way you are my friend.
+Raphael Barbo

 Feedback from Jasmin
 ----Chase acted as the glue that held our Rush Hour group together when we needed it the most.
 He is an awesome diplomat that makes sure everyone has their voice heard.
 I am fortunate to have gotten to work with him this module and value his friendship tremendously.
 While he definitely has coding chops, he does sometimes become quiet and turn inward when he’s contemplating solutions to issues and it would have made me feel more aware of his feelings if he voiced them out loud during Rush Hour.
 Besides that, he’s an asset to any team he is on.